Typo Designs

 About the work

-My favorite ink at the moment is Cranfield Traditional Relief Inks.
-The prints with an image size of 24" x 18" the paper size is 30" x 22", for the 20” x 15” image size prints, the paper size is 26” x 19.5”.
+The prints with an image size of 24" x 18" are on a 30" x 22" sheet.
+The 20” x 15” image size prints are on a 26” x 19.5” sheet.
 The prints with an image size of 15.75” x 12” are on a 19” x 15” sheet of paper.
-Nearly all of the prints have an edition of ten plus two artist’s proofs.
+The prints are an edition of ten with two artist’s proofs.
+Many of the works here are for sale at Artsy.net Use the link above or search "Michael DalCerro" on Artsy.
+I can be contacted at [email protected]